Part 1: No-Sew Felt Embellished Garments

 I’ve created free PDF printables for these felt pieces, to help eliminate some guess work for you.
 The spots on the back of each character are different, so you will need to print the appropriate one.
 The belly is the same for both.
 The belly printable is created by cutting on a fold to create an oval shape.
 This printable I did make sizeable so you can choose the best width for your garment.
 It also can be used to just cut an arch shape and not an oval if you are working with a two piece set instead of a dress like we have.

-HERE ARE THOSE PDF FILES
+HERE IS THE LINK TO ACCESS THOSE PDF FILES

 ** This list contains affiliate links.
 Purchasing from this list may earn me a small commission